clap-rs/clap/examples/multicall-busybox.md

 Example of a busybox-style multicall program

-See the documentation for clap::AppSettings::Multicall for rationale.
+See the documentation for `clap::App::multicall` for rationale.

 This example omits every command except true and false, which are the most trivial to implement,